-Governance factors that the Sub-Investment Manager tracks may include: (i) compensation and incentive alignment; (ii) shareholder rights; (iii) capital structure and investment; (iv) board composition; and (v) transparent communication and internal controls.
+Governance factors that the Manager tracks may include: (i) senior management experience and sector expertise; (ii) ownership/board experience and alignment of incentives; (iii) corporate strategy and balance sheet strategy; (iv) financial and accounting strategy & disclosure; and (v) regulatory / legal track record.

-Engagement with management is an important component of the Portfolio's investment process, and the Sub-Investment Manager engages directly with management teams of companies through a robust ESG engagement program.
-This program is focused on in-person meetings and conference calls to understand risks, opportunities and assess good corporate governance practices of investee companies.
-The Sub-Investment Manager views this direct engagement with companies, as an important part of its investment process.
+Engagement with management is an important component of the Portfolio's investment process, and the Manager engages directly with management teams of issuers through a robust ESG engagement program.
+This program is focused on in-person meetings and conference calls to understand risks, opportunities and assess good corporate governance practices of corporate issuers.
+The Manager views this direct engagement with issuers, as an important part of its investment process.